syncfusion-content/maui-docs/MAUI/DataForm/localization.md

 #### Using event

-You can also localize the data form error message in the ` ValidateProperty` event of SfDataForm by using the Resources (.Resx) file.
+You can also localize the data form error message and valid message in the  `ValidateProperty` event of `SfDataForm` by using the Resources (.Resx) file.

 {% tabs %}
 {% highlight C# %}